-In addition, Plaintiff is entitled to recovery of his legal costs and charges pursuant to Fla.
+In addition, Plaintiff is entitled to recover his legal costs and charges pursuant to Fla.
 Stat. § 57.041 incurred.
-These costs are taxable in accordance with the Statewide Uniform Guidelines for Taxation of Costs and Civil Actions.
+These costs are taxable by the Statewide Uniform Guidelines for Taxation of Costs and Civil Actions.
 A copy of the Amended Report of the Civil Procedure Rules Committee on Revised Uniform Guidelines for Taxation of Costs in Civil Actions (setting forth the Statewide Uniform Guidelines for Taxation of Costs in Civil Actions, as adopted on April 2, 2004) is attached hereto as Exhibit “2″.

-Plaintiff has filed contemporaneous with this Motion for attorney’ s fees and cost affidavits in support of this motion.
+Plaintiff has filed contemporaneously with this Motion for attorney’ s fees and cost affidavits in support of this Motion.
 These affidavits detail the exact amount of costs and fees sought.
 Specifically, supporting affidavits from the following individuals have been filed in support

 Michael Massey, Lead Counsel

 Azim Saju, Co-Counsel

 The billing records and costs are attached to the affidavit of Michael Massey.
 The testimonies, and the information set forth herein (including the exhibits thereto), are incorporated as if fully set forth herein.

 The affidavit of Michael Massey appropriately refers to those standards outlined in the Rules Regulating the Florida Bar, Rule4-1.5(b) (listing factors to be considered as guides in determining a reasonable fee).
 See Phillips v.
 Florida Comm’n on Human Relations, 846 So.2d 1221 (Fla.
 5th DCA 2003) (wherein the Fifth District referred to the factors outlined in Fla.
 Bar.
 Rule 4-1.5(b) in making its determination as to the reasonable amount of fees to award to the prevailing party).